 The thing with social media workshops is that they are designed to take a group through a set amount of content that needs to be delivered within a set amount of time.
 Although when the course is designed, it will be written knowing that there will be different levels of knowledge in the room.
 A workshop will only take your knowledge to a specified level.

 That’s why I love that we offer social media coaching services too.
 As an alternative to a social media workshop, we can work with those individuals at either end of the spectrum at their own speed.

 Let me explain

 Business Owner A describes themselves as being a technophobe.
 There is a confidence barrier to get over and in a workshop situation, simply connecting to the Wifi might make them nervous or fill them with dread.

 Business Owner B describes themselves as a novice.
 In truth, they’ve been on a lot of these courses in the past and have a reasonable base knowledge and are attending because they want to see what’s changed since the last time they did a similar course.

 The reality is that in the business world of today, whatever the size of your business, you need to be engaging in a digital marketing strategy that includes some sort of social media presence.
-Your budgets may not extend to outsourcing your social media, so that means taking on the job yourself.
-Hit Google and search for social media workshops near me, get yourself on some workshops but then also consider booking a one to one session with a social media coach where you can get your questions answered and take what you’ve learnt, and implement it in your business with complete success.
+Your budget may not extend to outsourcing your social media, so that means taking on the job yourself.
+Hit Google and search for social media workshops near me; get yourself on some workshops but then also consider booking a one-to-one session with a social media coach where you can get your questions answered and take what you’ve learnt, and implement it in your business with complete success.